itemir/apache_2fa/README.md

 If the test is successful, edit `apache_credentials` and `tokens.json` files and remove **test_user**.

-You can create new user profiles with the following command:

-    $ ./create_token.py <username>

-This will create a new token in `tokens.json` file and create `<username>.png` file with the QR code you can scan with your authenticator app.

 Maintenance
 ---
-You can create new users by using *htdigest* tool:
+You can create new users with the following command:

-    $ htdigest apache_credentials yourdomain.com <new_user>
+    $ htdigest apache_credentials yourdomain.com <username>

-For creating secret keys for Google Authenticator, refer to [this article](https://nerdyness2012.wordpress.com/tag/oathtool/).
-You need to save generated secret keys (base32) in *tokens.json* file.
+You can create corresponding OTP secrets with the following command:

+    $ ./create_token.py <username> # May require sudo

+This will create a new token in `tokens.json` file and create `<username>.png` file with the QR code you can scan with your authenticator app.

 For every successful authentication session, a new file will be created under */state* directory.
 This file is relevant until the cookie expires (default value is 6 hours for expiration).
 You will eventually want to clean stale entried in this directory. *state_clean* utility that is included the repository can be used to delete state files that are older than 6 hours.
 You can call it from a cron job every hour which also prevents users from manually increasing the expiration timer of cookies to delay token re-authorization: